tsklxiv/Luto/README.md

 # Commands

-Here are some basic commands in Luto:
+Here is the complete list of commands in Luto:
 - __add__: Add a todo
 - __delete__: Delete a todo
 - __help__: Prints the help page